The Rise Of Sextortion [Statistics & Facts]

 2030$30.6 million7%

-The current data online of what age groups are most often the victims of sextortions have unfortunately brought forth extremely biased numbers.
+The current data online of what age groups are most often the victims of sextortion has unfortunately brought forth extremely biased numbers.

-The dataset most often mentioned have been gathered as a volentary survey amongst a victim group from the Crimes Against Children Research Center (CCRC).
-In other words, it is no wonder, that the results from the survey of 1,631 respondents gathered in this manner shows that:
+The dataset most often mentioned has been gathered as a voluntary survey amongst a victim group from the Crimes Against Children Research Center (CCRC).
+In other words, it is no wonder, that the results from the survey of 1,631 respondents gathered in this manner show that:

 • 1 in 4 (25%) victims were 13 years old or younger when they were victims of sextortion.